Scheduling Techniques of AI Models on Modern Heterogeneous Edge GPU -- A Critical Review: Comparative Analysis

 \ac{HaX-CoNN} was able to outperform its heuristic predecessors, \ac{H2H} \cite{H2H} and Herald \cite{Herald}, as evidenced by table \ref{HaX-CoNN_table}.
-The difference in performance between \ac{HaX-CoNN}, \ac{H2H} and Herald arise from the fact that Herald and \ac{H2H} do not consider memory contention as part of identifying the ideal partitioning point.
-Although \ac{H2H} takes transition costs into account, this is not sufficient as the latency is impacted by the overhead incurred from the concurrent execution of \ac{DNN}s.
+The difference in performance between \ac{HaX-CoNN}, \ac{H2H}, and Herald arises from the fact that Herald and \ac{H2H} do not consider memory contention as part of identifying the ideal partitioning point.
+Although \ac{H2H} considers transition costs, this is insufficient as the latency is impacted by the overhead incurred from the concurrent execution of \ac{DNN}s.